 Take a Mini Road Trip

 There's nothing quite as liberating as hitting up the trusty tarmac on the outskirts of your hometown to take a Thelma & Louise–style adventure into the unknown.
 While the classic American road trip is something we've all got on our travel bucket lists, those excursions often require more time and a bigger budget, both of which we often have a finite resource.
-The beauty of a mini escape is the minimal planning required (since it's typically just a day trip or a one-night stay), and you can do it on the cheap too.
-All you need is a delicious picnic (including a car full of snacks for the drive), Google Maps, and a great playlist, of course.
-Where you go is up to you, but there really is no limit to the options, and you don't even need a passport.
-Just an open mind and a tank full of gas.
+The beauty of a mini escape is that there's minimal planning required (since it's typically just a day trip or a one-night stay), and you can do it on the cheap too.
+All you need is a delicious picnic (including a car full of snacks for the drive), a GPS app, and a great playlist, of course.
+Where you go is up to you, but there really is no limit to the options, and you don't even need a passport—just an open mind and a tank full of gas.

 Book a Wellness Retreat

 If you're feeling overwhelmed at work and need a relaxing vacay, hit up a wellness retreat and reset your inner peace meter—these health havens are worth all your miles and PTO.
 This type of trip can be taken for a night, a weekend, or over the course of a week, depending on your budget and paid leave.
 If you live near Arizona, we highly recommend Mii Amo, nestled in the spiritual foothills of Sedona, Arizona.
 Regain focus and calm with spa treatments, energy work, crystal therapies, and yoga workshops.
 This is the kind of trip we want to take weekly.